08 Apr 2025

 I wrote expandfile in 2002 to replace a collection of ad hoc Perl programs that I had been using to maintain the multicians.org website since 1995.
 Since 2002, I've added features to expandfile occasionally.

-I wanted to make it easy to change the site, to ensure website performance remained acceptable, and to prevent or catch mistakes.
+I wanted to make it easy to change my site, to ensure website performance remained acceptable, and to prevent or catch mistakes.
+I wanted a tool that would work for many different kinds of web sites.

 My ISP's web servers supported a "server side include" feature, which let users insert the contents of auxiliary files when serving a web page.
 When I tried to separate my pages into content and boilerplate, I found that I wanted to have the boilerplate be slightly different for each page, so I sought a method where the boilerplate content could be tailored depending on the page.
 The organization I chose was:

 The idea of a simple macro expander dates back to Christopher Strachey's GPM macro expander, which I had experimented with in the mid 60s on CTSS at MIT Project MAC.
-Later, I used several computer languages that used pre-processors to add features to their languages, such as ALM, PL/I, and C: they provided features such as including other input files.
+Later, I used several computer languages that used pre-processors to add features to their languages, such as ALM, PL/I, and C: they provided features such as including other input files and macro expansion.

-RUNOFF is an archetype text-transformation language system; I had used it in the 60s on CTSS.
+Jerry Saltzer's RUNOFF is an archetype text-transformation program; I had used it in the 60s on CTSS.
 RUNOFF's input is either text to be copied to the output, or commands that change the state of execution and affect how later processing works.
-Later implementations of RUNOFF-like languages in Multics and elsewhere included the ideas of semantic markup, macro execution, and multi-pass processing.
+Later implementations of RUNOFF-like languages in Multics and elsewhere included the ideas of semantic markup, macro expansion, and multi-pass processing.

 I decided to write my own source text expansion tool that did not parse the underlying input language, similar to GPM: it would just transform text strings into other text strings, with a minimal way of defining macros.
 This made the program more general and freed it from dependency on the syntax of the underlying language; I didn't have to write or maintain an HTML parser, and changes in the HTML spec would rarely require the tool to change.
 As in GPM and some RUNOFFs, I could set and evaluate string variables, and expand macros that accepted string variables as arguments.

-I looked at the Unix m4 tool, written by friends of mine from Multics days.
-It wasn't available for the computer I had then; Perl was available on Unix, Windows, and Mac.
+I looked at the Unix m4 macro expander tool, written by friends of mine from Multics days.
+It wasn't available for the computer I had then.
+Perl was available on Unix, Windows, and Mac.
+I was already using it on Unix for report generation.
 Perl was very efficient and supported SQL and regular expressions.

-Wherever possible, I used what was already available: I didn't invent a new file storage system: I used used my computer's OS file system; I didn't invent a text file format or editor, using tools provided on my computer; I didn't invent a file caching system: I depended on the server computer's file system caches.
-I didn't try to replace HTML: I added a few abbreviation methods that expanded into HTML to avoid syntax errors.
+Wherever possible, I used what was already available: I didn't invent a new file system, I used used my computer's OS file system; I didn't invent a text file format or editor, I used text files and tools provided on my computer; I didn't invent a file caching system, I depended on the server computer's file system caches; I didn't try to replace HTML, although I added a few abbreviation methods that expanded into HTML to avoid syntax errors.
+I didn't invent a database system, I used Perl's ability to interface with SQL, which I already knew.

 I studied the common errors I made when maintaining multicians.org, and chose or wrote tools that would prevent them.
-I implemented ways to store facts in a database on my personal computer to avoid contradictions between pages.
+I implemented ways to store facts in an SQL database on my personal computer to ensure consistency among pages.
 Having each fact in one place was good only if I made sure to regenerate all object pages that used that fact: this led me to use the Unix make command.
-Another common error was forgetting to update server files when I modified a file on my computer: this led me to use the Unix rsync command.
+Another common error was forgetting to update every server file when I modified them on my computer: this led me to use the Unix rsync command, and rsync also provided compressed and encrypted transmission.

 Using Expandfile to Generate Web Sites

-Adding builtin functions that could transform variables' values came next, then the ability to capture the output of external shell commands, and then integration with SQL.
+Adding builtin functions that could transform variables' values came next, then the ability to capture the output of shell commands run on my personal computer, and then integration with SQL data on my personal machine.
 I used these features to simplify my work flow for maintaining websites I created, and to eliminate special-purpose Perl programs in favor of logic in HTMX web page templates.

 The big advance for me was introducing the *block builtin, and the pattern of writing HTMX files that

-The wrapper pattern separates site boilerplate from page content, provides an independent source file for each HTML page, and makes it easy to regenerate a single page.
+The wrapper pattern separates site boilerplate from page content, provides an independent source file for each HTML page, and makes it easy to regenerate a single page, or mny pages.

-Using expandfile was valuable when I made global changes to every page on a site to change every page's appearance, to conform to changing HTML specifications, to improve support for mobile devices, or to use new browser features.
-Changes to wrapper files were incorporated into every object page with minimum editing.
+Using expandfile was also valuable when I made global changes to alter page layout, or to adapt to changing HTML specifications, or to improve support for mobile devices, or to use new browser features.
+Wrapper file changes were incorporated into every object page without having to edit all the source files.

 Connecting expandfile to my local MySQL database and supporting *sqlloop was the next big step.
 This provided consistent formatting for lists of people, publications, glossary entries, and website page indexes, and defined a lightweight way for any HTMX file to refer to data from these lists.
 I used this to have multiple pages refer to facts that were kept in one place in SQL data.
 These changes reduced the chance that an editing mistake would screw up a whole page, or that I'd forget to update all the pages that used a fact.

-The third big step I took was using traditional Unix tools to automate site building and publishing.
-Using make (created years earlier for Unix by Multician Stu Feldman) to invoke expandfile only when an HTMX file was newer than its corresponding HTML files meant that I could make a one-line change to a file and then just type make install to recompile the minimum number of files and automatically rsync them to the deployment site.
+The third big step I took was using traditional Unix tools to invoked expandfile in order to automate site building and publishing.
+Using make (created years earlier for Unix by Multician Stu Feldman) to invoke expandfile only when an HTMX file was newer than its corresponding HTML file meant that I could make a one-line change to a file and then just type make install to recompile the minimum number of files and automatically rsync them to the deployment site.

 Macros

-There were times when I wanted to create repetitive formatting of a sequence of items, like setting up picture galleries.
-I added the *callv builtin to expandfile to be able to easily execute a series of steps, for example generating the HTML code to display a photo.
-Then I set up a library of these macros that I could *include into a source file when generating an HTML object.
+There were times when I wanted to create repetitive formatting of a sequence of items, such as setting up picture galleries.
+I added the *callv builtin to expandfile to be able to easily execute a series of formatting steps, for example generating the HTML code to display a photo.
+(Each macro is defined as a *block, and arguments in the macro call are pushed and popped so that one macro can call another.)
+I made library files of macros that I can *include into a source file.

-The macros for inserting IMG tags into a page output a warning if the image file cannot be found; if the file is found, the macros invoke a small helper program using *shell to get the dimensions of the picture so they can be included in the IMG tag's WIDTH and LENGTH parameters.
-This speeds up the loading of the HTML page.
+The macros for inserting IMG tags into a page output a warning if the image file cannot be found; if the file is found, the macros invoke a small helper program using *shell to get the pixel dimensions of the picture so they can be included in the IMG tag's WIDTH and LENGTH parameters.
+I don't have to look up every image's size and edit it into the source file, and specifying the sizes speeds up web browsers' loading of the HTML page.

-Another example of macro use is the main expandfile page, whose source you can view.
+Another example of macro use is the main expandfile page, whose source you can view at expandfile.htmx.
 That page has a section for each builtin function implemented by expandfile.
-The page defines a block called bif and begins each section with an invocation of the bif macro, like *callv,bif,prototype,result,text.
+The page defines a block called bif and begins each section with an invocation of bif as a macro, like *callv,bif,prototype,result,text.
 Using the macro ensures that each section heading is correctly formatted.
 The macro also formats a <tr> row for the summary table of all builtin functions, which is added to a text variable that will be inserted into a TABLE of functions using *include.
 The HTMX source that generates the main page is here.

 Security